y11en/pattern/README.md

 Notice the _requires-clauses_ on the `operator is` and `operator as` function templates. `std::holds_alternative` and `std::get` are each ill-formed when specialized on a type that isn't a variant member of the parameter.
 We must stave off an error in the function definition by raising a substitution failure in the _requires-clause_ of the function declaration.

 Comment out the constraints and trying building the sample. `as short =>` will specialize `operator is<short>`, and when that definition is instantiated, `holds_alternative<short>` will break, because `short` is not a variant member of its argument.

+Also draw your attention to the `s as short` clause at the start.
+Our `int`-valued variant misses this clause, even though `int` converts to `short`.
+The lack of active member access is something to fix as pattern matching designs are refined.

 ### Constraints and expressions